 Do you want to associate any core or custom WordPress actions with your Salesforce campaigns?
 Attaching WordPress actions to Salesforce lets you associate users who register on your Wordpress site with a sales campaign.
 You can also add anyone who submits a specific form to a given Salesforce campaign ID.
 You can even target particular website activities you want to be tracked.
 For example, you can add a WordPress action that keeps track of the number of blog posts a user views in each product or service category.
 If they hit a specific metric (i.e., number of blog posts read) you can associate them with a campaign ID that corresponds to that category.
 The number of custom actions you can create and track in this manner is endless.
 So be sure you have specific marketing or sales goal in mind you can align these custom actions to.

 6. Custom Object Integration

 There certainly is a lot you can do with Salesforce and WordPress and even HubSpot.
 Just be sure you have all your customizations and configurations tied to your business goals and priorities.
-Otherwise you'll just be spinning your wheels on cool tech that ultimately has no benefit to the bottom line and proves little ROI.
+Otherwise, you'll just be spinning your wheels on the cool tech that ultimately has no benefit to the bottom line and proves little ROI.